rocky-jaiswal/weatherman/README.md

     Weatherman.get_weather("Jodhpur", "India")

-This will retrun a "Weather" object, which has a few fields -
+This will return a "Weather" object, which has a few fields -

 - location
 - time